nicolasdanelon/UnofficialDocs/source/extensibility/completions.rst

 	* Snippets
 	* API-injected completions
 	* ``.sublime-completions`` files
-	* Words in buffer
+	* Words in the buffer

-Snippets will always win if the current prefix matches their tab trigger exactly.
-For the rest of the completions sources, a fuzzy match is performed.
+Always, snippets will win if the current prefix matches their tab trigger exactly.
+For the rest of the completion sources, a fuzzy match is performed.
-Also, snippets will always lose against a fuzzy match.
-Note that this is only relevant if the completion is going to be inserted automatically.
-When the completions list is shown, snippets will be listed along the other items, even if the prefix only partially matches the snippets' tab triggers.
+And, snippets always lose, with fuzzy matches.

+But this is relevant only when the completion is inserted automatically.
+When a list of completions is shown, snippets still will be listed alongside the other items, even if the prefix only partially matches the snippets' tab triggers.

 How to Use Completions
 ======================

-There are two methods to use completions, and although the priority given to completions when screening them is always the same, there is a difference in the result that will be explained below.
+There are two methods for using completions.
+Although, when screening them, the priority given to completions always stays the same, the two methods produce different results, as explained next.

 Completions can be inserted in two ways:

-	* through the completions list (:kbd:`Ctrl+spacebar`);
+	* Through the completions list (:kbd:`Ctrl+spacebar`); or
-	* by pressing :kbd:`Tab`.
+	* By pressing :kbd:`Tab`.

 The Completions List
 ********************

-The completions list (:kbd:`Ctrl+spacebar`) may work in two ways: by bringing up a list of suggested words to be completed, or by inserting the best match directly.
+The completions list (:kbd:`Ctrl+spacebar`) does its work in two ways: by bringing up a list of suggested words to be completed, or by inserting the best match directly.

-If the choice of best completion is ambiguous, an interactive list will be presented to the user, who will have to select an item himself.
-Unlike other items, snippets in this list are displayed in this format:
+If the choice of best completion is ambiguous, an interactive list will be presented to the user, who then will have to select an item himself.
+Unlike other items, snippets in this list are displayed in the format:
 ``<tab_trigger> : <name>``, where ``<tab_trigger>`` and ``<name>`` are
-variable.
+variables.

-The completion with :kbd:`Ctrl+spacebar` will only be automatic if the list of completion candidates can be narrowed down to one unambiguous choice given the current prefix.
+Using :kbd:`Ctrl+spacebar`, the completion choice will be automatic only if the list of completion candidates can be narrowed down to one unambiguous choice, given the current prefix.

-:kbd:`Tab`-completed Completions
+:kbd:`Tab`-Completed Completions
 ********************************

-If you want to be able to tab-complete completions, the setting ``tab_completion`` must be set to ``true``.
-By default, ``tab_completion`` is set to ``true``.
-Snippet tab-completion is unaffected by this setting: they will always be completed according to their tab trigger.
+If you want to be able to tab-complete completions, the setting ``tab_completion`` must be ``true``, which is the default.
+Snippets' tab-completion is unaffected by this setting: they always will be completed, or not, according to their tab trigger.

-With ``tab_completion`` enabled, completion of items is always automatic, which means that, unlike in the case of the completions list, Sublime Text will always make a decision for you.
-The rules to select the best completion are the same as above, but in case of ambiguity, Sublime Text will still insert the item deemed most suitable.
+With ``tab_completion`` enabled, completion of items always is automatic.
+This means, unlike the case of the completions list, that always Sublime Text will make the decision for you.
+The rules for selecting the best completion are the same as described above, but in case of ambiguity, Sublime Text will insert the item it deems most suitable.

 Inserting a Literal Tab Character
 ---------------------------------